 What are cut lines?

-Cut lines are essentially lines which indicate the shape of a sticker.
+Cut lines are essentially lines which indicate the shape of your design.
 They can be any size, but are always singular, solid, and are not visible on the final print.
 Crucially, they are lines, not filled shapes.
-We need cut lines to know what shape you would like your sticker.
+We need cut lines to know what shape you would like.
 Without them, we’re a little bit lost.

 How do they work?

-We use a super smart digital die-cutting machine to create our custom shaped stickers and sticker sheets.
-Think of it as a friendly, scalpel-wielding robot, who loves nothing more than making stickers.
-We call it Ian.
-To produce stickers, Ian uses a blade that follows cut lines to a tee, slicing through the adhesive paper in the desired shape.
-For custom shaped stickers, Ian cuts all the way through the paper, for sticker sheets he employs a kiss-cut, leaving behind easily peelable stickers.
+We use a super smart digital die-cutting machine to create our custom shapes, custom stickers and sticker sheets.
+Think of it as a friendly, scalpel-wielding robot, who loves nothing more than making funky shapes.
+We call it Velma.
+To produce your shape, Velma uses a blade that follows cut lines to a tee, slicing through the paper just as you want.

 How to create them?

 Creating cut lines is relatively easy.
-All you need to do is create a new layer in your artwork file and draw a singular line around your image in the shape you would like your sticker.
+All you need to do is create a new layer in your artwork file and draw a singular line around your image in the shape you want.
 We ask that this line be kept on a separate layer to the artwork, so that we can ensure it does not appear in the final print.

 Tight angles on the cut line can cause the paper to fray at the edge, resulting in a scruffy finish.
-Try to avoid sharp edges for a clean-cut, smart looking sticker.
+Try to avoid sharp edges for a clean-cut, smart looking edge.

 Make sure to save or export your artwork as either a PDF, PSD, or AI file to ensure that the layers remain intact.
 Oh, and don’t forget to embed any linked files.